baoduy/hbd.astro-paper/src/content/blog/az-06-pulumi-private-aks-cloudpc-hub.md

 ### The `PrivateDNS.ts` module

 To streamline internal network communication, we will configure a DNS resolver.
-Our NGINX will be deployed on AKS as a private ingress with an internal IP address of `192.168.31.250`, which must reside within the AKS subnet.
+Our NGINX will be deployed on AKS as private ingress with an internal IP address of `192.168.31.250`, which must reside within the AKS subnet.

-To facilitate SSL certificate generation using [`Cert-Manager`](https://cert-manager.io/) on our AKS, we will utilize the Cloudflare domain `drunkcoding.net` for internal DNS communication.
+To facilitate SSL certificate generation using [`Cert-Manager`](https://cert-manager.io/) on our AKS, We will use the Cloudflare domain `drunkcoding.net` for internal DNS communication.

 The private DNS will be linked to all VNETs in the environment, directing all DNS requests to the IP address `192.168.31.250`.